 You can also work on noise reactivity by hiding The Clam in a cardboard ‘fort’ filled with scrunched up newspaper and the crinkly bags that cereal comes in for your dog to find.
 One of our lovely customers, Lisa, has filmed some inspiring examples of her spaniels doing exactly this and you can find the videos on her Instagram page @tyler_maya_tales or in our highlights.

 6. Give your dog a good groom

 It’s something we should all be doing whatever the weather, but a rainy day is a good opportunity to give your dog a thorough groom.
-If you need to brush up on the best ways to groom your dog, check out this blog which talks you through it, alongside the benefits of regular grooming.

 7. Indulge them with a massage

 Dog massage has been proven to have benefits for you and your dog.
 There are the obvious physical and relaxation benefits, but it’s also a lovely way to spend quality time together and helps improve your bond.

 Plus, regular massage can help you keep track of your dog’s health as you get to know your their body so that you can quickly spot any unusual lumps or bumps.